RuhanCoetzee/Marcura-Exchange-API/README.md

 Recommended IDE: Jetbrains IntelliJ Idea

 ### Installation:
 Docker and docker-compose installation is required for postgres database to be created.
+Inside the root of the project, enter the follow command inside terminal, docker-compose up This command will trigger the docker-compose.yml configuration to create a postgres database.

 ### How to use:
  API (PUT /exchange) (Retrieve And Persists Latest Exchange Rates):